home-assistant/home-assistant.io/source/_integrations/brother.markdown

 <div class="note warning">

 Some very old Brother printers use different data format and these models are not supported.
-Integration will show information about that during configuration.
+The integration will show information about that during configuration.

 </div>